isamplesorg/vocabularies/README.md

 ### Testing
 There is a test file at `.github/workflows/integration.yml`, which can be run manually using the workflow dispatch option.
 It contains the necessary instruction to check out the repository and run it as a GitHub action.

+### Implementation
+The Docker entrypoint of the action is the python file located at `.github/actions/vocabularies/github_action_main.py`.
+GitHub is responsible for converting the action parameters into environment variables that the script interprets.